g4mm4p4nd4/ViralSynth/README.md

    The dashboard will be available at `http://localhost:3000`.

-The frontend fetches data from the backend’s `/api/generate` endpoint, displays the generated script and production notes, and renders image storyboards.
+The frontend includes a provider dropdown for ingestion requests and displays strategy results along with scripts, DALL‑E storyboard images, production notes and platform‑specific variations returned from the generation endpoint.
 Tailwind CSS is configured in `tailwind.config.js` and global styles are defined in `styles/globals.css`.

 ### Ingestion Providers

 The ingestion service supports multiple scraping providers.
 Choose between Apify, Playwright, or Puppeteer by setting the `INGESTION_PROVIDER` environment variable or by sending a `provider` field in requests to `/api/ingest`.
+Ingestion responses include detected content patterns and a sample generated package.

 ### Transcription Service